turinglabsorg/datahub-learn/celo/tutorials/celo-node-video-tutorial.md

    then paste in the address with "shift insert".

-   exit vim by pressing ":", than typing "wq" "enter".
+   exit vim by pressing ":", then typing "wq" "enter".

     $ source celo.env
    find celo.env, and ./start_celo.sh in your files.
-Their you can edit it to add more accounts, and address. remember to source celo.env after making changes.
+There you can edit it to add more accounts, and address. remember to source celo.env after making changes.
    Create NODE_ADDRESS and PHONE_ADDRESS:

    ![image](https://user-images.githubusercontent.com/80616939/120873442-585d3300-c55f-11eb-8629-cc709ee6f0dc.png)

   ## *Running the light client*
-   The new comand to start the light client is ./start_celo.sh.
+   The new command to start the light client is ./start_celo.sh.

    use "cat ./start_celo.sh" to find the $NAME of your node.

    "docker stop $NAME" will stop the light client

    Use 2 terminal tabs.
-One that is runing the light client, and the second for all other comands.
+One that is running the light client, and the second for all other commands.

     $ ./start_celo.sh